-It is a legal requirement that an enhanced criminal records disclosure is obtained for all newly appointed school staff carrying out regulated activity.
+It is a legal requirement that an enhanced criminal records certificate is available for all newly appointed school staff carrying out regulated activity.
 This includes staff in schools that do not work directly with children, for example administrative staff, caretakers and other ancillary staff.
-Schools have discretion in relation to requiring an enhanced criminal records disclosure for supervised volunteers based on a risk assessment of the individual circumstances of the situation.
+Schools have discretion in relation to requiring an enhanced criminal records certificate for supervised volunteers based on a risk assessment of the individual circumstances of the situation.